kydy11/godot_tutorial/README.md

 # Scenes:
 ###### all code in this section can be found in scripts/game.gd.
 Your game will be made up of scenes.<br>
 I suggest you have one base scene that runs your other scenes using script.
+Create your base scene.
 Go to project settings, in run, change the main scene to your base scene.<br>
 ![](https://github.com/kydy11/godotThing/blob/master/totorialImages/project.png) <br>
 ![](https://github.com/kydy11/godotThing/blob/master/totorialImages/change%20main%20scene.png) <br>
-To make a new scene click on Scene (top left) select new scene.<br>
 In the base scene script:<br>
 Either make a variable for each scene and load them in the ready function.
 Make a currant scene variable.
 In &#95;ready set currant scene to one of your scenes, use: ```add_child(currantScene.instance())```
 <br>